Worlds of Fun: In popular culture

 Worlds of Fun was used as the setting for a skit in a 2021 episode of Saturday Night Live.
 The skit opens with a still photo of the park's iconic hot-air balloon sign and then cuts to the cast getting ready to ride Viking Voyager.
 The park's logo can be seen in the sketch and other rides such as Mamba and Zulu are referenced as well.

-It also appears in the HBO series The Last of Us.
+The park also appears in the HBO series The Last of Us in which Mamba was featured.